c-argus/butter-and-jam/README.md

 I am actively working on resolving this bug and will provide updates accordingly.

 ## Acknowledgements
-* Thank you to my new mentor Rory Sheridan for the amazing support and tips.
+* Thank you to my mentor Rory Sheridan for the amazing support and tips.
 * Thank you to my fiance and friends that helped me in the hard moments throughout the project.